Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 Monitors running processes and alerts on process count, aggregated memory usage, or aggregated CPU usage.
 Processes can be filtered by name, command-line arguments, and user name using regular expressions.
 Optionally lists the top processes by CPU time and memory usage.

+**Important Notes:**

+* Some process names in psutil do not match the ones from `ps aux`.
+Use the troubleshooting section below to get the correct process names.
+* Memory fields vary by platform.
+On Linux: rss, vms, shared, text, lib, data, dirty.
+On Windows: rss, vms, num_page_faults, peak_rss, peak_paged_pool, paged_pool, peak_nonpaged_pool, nonpaged_pool, peak_vms, private.
+Fields not available on the current platform are automatically omitted.

 **Data Collection:**

 * Uses `psutil.process_iter()` to iterate over all running processes